 - Carrer One Stop– explore possible career interests and jobs

 - Find That File – search engine designed to help you locate documents and media files according to file type.

 - Instagrok -retrieves educational materials in multiple formats, identifies key concepts and terminology,and helps visualize relationships between concepts

 - Search Credible–search engine that allows you to access 26 different search engines at once

 - SortFix – helps you improve your search for for better results

 - Sweetsearch search engine that only gives you websites recommended by experts

 - Time Search Enter a year, press “go” and you’re shown a list of significant events that happened in that year

 - Wolfram Alpha –computational search engine

 Directory of open access journals This service covers free, full text, quality controlled scientific and scholarly journals.
-There are now 4034 journals in the directory.
-Currently 1448 journals are seGetarchable at article level.

 Read Cube is a desktop application, for Windows and Mac, that is designed to help students organize their research.
 Read Cube provides a place for students to save and annotate scholarly documents.
 Through Read Cube students can search Google Scholar and PGetb Med.
 Students can also import to Read Cube PDFs that they find elsewhere.